usmankhalid98/cloud-resume/README.md

 This will generate some SSL certificates which I will be using in my CloudFront distribution.
 As all my resources are in the London region (eu-west-2), I originally requested a certificate in that region but AWS requires you to have your certificates in N. Virginia (us-east-1) if you want to attach it to your CloudFront distribution.
 You won't be able to export the existing certificate but you will be fine to request a certificate in us-east-1 for the same domain name.

+## DynamoDB and Lambda

+In the next phase of this project, I created a view counter for my website using Lambda API and DynamoDB as the database, enabling the website to display the number of visitors it had received.
+Rather than directly accessing the database from my website, I invoked a Lambda function to retrieve the values from DynamoDB.